Methodology — How InflowScan Tracks Crypto ETF Flows

 2. FlowScore — 0 to 100, per asset

 Interpretation buckets: 0–25 bearish, 26–45 weak, 46–55 neutral, 56–70 constructive, 71–85 bullish, 86–100 strong.
 The score is structural, not predictive.
-It tells you what the flow tape and the surrounding tape are doing right now.
+It tells you what the flow tape and the surrounding tape are doing right now — it is not investment advice.

 3. Premium / discount — what it tells you